 Arriving near the mural, I see the artist at work.
 I think: “Good!
 So I can photograph him while he is at work “.
 Then I look at the drawing and I still see it very incomplete.
 I tell Cioni: “Listen, I have to go through here next week.
 Can you finish it by July 5th?
 No, because I would like to photograph it complete ”.
 And he replies: “Quiet!
 I’ll finish it by 11:00 this morning ”.
 It was Sunday June 27th.

-GRAZIANO ULIANI: PASSION, DETERMINATION AND… A TINT OF MADNESS
+GRAZIANO ULIANI: PASSION, DETERMINATION AND… A HINT OF MADNESS

 He is crazy!
 We all know.
-On the other hand, it only takes a “crazy dreamer” to set up what he has achieved in Porretta in these 34 years.
+On the other hand, it only takes a “crazy dreamer” to set up what, in these 34 years, he has achieved in Porretta.
 And the most fascinating thing is that it is a person like many others.
-Ultimately, Uliani was a “nobody” who, at a certain point in his life, took it into his head to break the boxes to the myths of Soul.
+Ultimately, Uliani was a “nobody” who, at a certain point in his life, took it into his head to break the boxes with the myths of Soul.
 He was happy that the law on stalking did not yet exist.
 In the end, however, he managed to realize a dream in which, in one way or another, he involved us all.

 A SOUL JOURNEY: A JOURNEY FOR THE SOUL, A DREAM FOR EVERYONE

-Maybe not all of us have a diploma from the Conservatory, but we all have a heart and a soul: and that is what Soul is aimed at.
+Maybe not all of us have a diploma from the Conservatory, but we all have a heart and a soul: and that’s what Soul is aimed at.